| I've always advocated that the new owners of a RV should inspect

 then these little problems will get TOP PRIORITY in the service department.
 Obviously

 the Rialta isn't being sold new any more, but this checklist should also work well for a used one.
+The premise is simple: the dealer needs to move the new vehicle

 as fast as possible.